 Time passed, John grew up, and the event faded from his mind.
-However, one day he happened upon one of the Ten Commandments on Wikipedia while Googling something for his religious studies.
-The words “Thou shalt not steal” triggered thoughts about the earlier theft incident.
-The nature of what he did all those years ago started to play on his mind.
+Then one day, he happened upon one of the Ten Commandments on Wikipedia while Googling something for his religious studies.
+The words ‘Thou shalt not steal’ triggered thoughts about the earlier theft incident.
+The nature of what he did all those years ago began to play on his mind.
 He started to feel distressed about whether he should have owned up to stealing the money or at least prayed for forgiveness.

 On reflection, John decided it would be better for him to put the theft incident to rest rather than dwell on it.
 He felt he could do this because deep inside he knew stealing was wrong and was sorry for that.
 He was aware that having a conscience was enough to know that he’d been dishonest and that this in itself was punishment enough.
 And so from this perspective, he was able to pray for God’s forgiveness, forgive himself and move on.

-In the above example, you can see how, when OCD is separated from natural guilt, the “what-ifs?” are appropriate in this situation and therefore, the resolve for John fits with the emotions experienced.
+In the above example, you can see how, when OCD is separated from natural guilt, the “what-ifs?” are appropriate in this situation, and therefore, the resolve for John fits with the emotions experienced.
 Moreover, this one incident was a learning experience for him; he knew his true morals were good and stealing was something he knew he would never do again.
 This is an example of what is known as state-guilt, meaning that the corresponding emotion is transitory.
-In other words, John knew, inherently, that the theft situation, although wrong, was out of character for him; and thus, forgivable.
+In other words, John knew, inherently, that the theft situation, although wrong, was out of character for him, and as a consequence, forgivable.

 John’s intrusive guilt

-Let’s say this time John experienced intrusive thoughts about the theft.
-After reading the commandment “thou shalt not steal”, imagine he is beside himself with guilt and shame.
-He’d already confessed to his parents, prayed with them for God’s forgiveness, paid back the money (and extra, out of guilt), repeatedly asked for reassurance, and yet a year later the problem persisted.
+This time, John experienced intrusive thoughts about the theft.
+After reading the commandment ‘thou shalt not steal’, imagine he is beside himself with guilt and shame.
+Now imagine he’d already confessed to his parents, prayed with them for God’s forgiveness, paid back the money (plus extra, out of guilt), repeatedly asked for reassurance, and yet a year later the problem persisted.

 Again, lots of worst-case scenarios going on, just like in the first example, but in this case, the “what-ifs” were hard to define.
-They were hard to define because intrusive thoughts have no substance.
-These thoughts had latched on to what mattered most to John.
-Subsequently, and despite the real-event theft situation, he failed to see that his intrusive thoughts were at odds with his true moral values, or at least doubted this.
-In this situation, he was experiencing trait-guilt, meaning that the corresponding emotion is rigid.
+They were hard to make sense of because intrusive thoughts are illegitimate.
+These illogical thoughts had latched on to what mattered most to John – his morals.
+Subsequently, and despite the real-event theft situation, he failed to see that his intrusive thoughts were at odds with his true moral values, or at least doubted it.
+This is an example of what is known as trait-guilt, meaning that the corresponding emotion is rigid.
 In other words, John’s previous healthy beliefs about himself shifted to thinking instead that he truly was a sinner and a traitor to his religion.

 Time passed by, John grew up, and the intrusive thoughts had become less intense over time, and he was able to function well enough in all aspects of life.
-However, John happened upon a story in the newspaper of a man who’d been sent to prison for stealing from several Gospel Halls in and around his hometown.
-This had him wondering again whether his conscience had been cleared, after all.
-He labelled himself morally corrupt and decided that perhaps “confessing” again could be the answer to relieving himself of the “guilt” and “shame” that he was experiencing all over again.
+However, John came across a story in the newspaper of a man who’d been sent to prison for stealing from several Gospel Halls in and around his hometown.
+This had him wondering again whether his conscience had been cleared.
+He labelled himself morally corrupt and decided that perhaps “confessing” one more time could be the answer to relieving himself of the “guilt” and “shame” that he could no longer tolerate.

 The thought of being morally unacceptable was too much for him to cope with.
 Once again, OCD had found its grip, and the frequency and strength of the obsession began to invade his mind.
-Subsequently, he felt urged to “tell” his closest and most trusted friend about his perceived “immorality” and felt a sense of relief because his friend reassured him that all was fine.
-However, it wasn’t long before he started to think that perhaps he should seek out reassurance by going to different priests and “confessing” what he’d done years before, and so it went on.
+Subsequently, he felt an incredible urge to “tell” his closest and most trusted friend about his perceived “immorality” and sensed immense relief, afterwards, because his friend reassured him that all was fine.
+Even still, it wasn’t long before he started to think that perhaps he should seek out reassurance by going to a priest and “confessing” what he’d done years before, and so it went on.